Lady Kitty Spencers' wedding dress revealed after her wedding to the fashion mogul | ExBulletin

 Lady Kitty Spencers’ wedding dress revealed after her wedding to the fashion mogul

-The ady Kitty Spencers wedding dress was revealed after her marriage to billionaire fashion businessman Martin Lewis.
+Lady Kitty Spencer’s wedding dress was revealed after her marriage to billionaire businessman Michael Lewis.

-The model, who is the daughter of Diana Princess of Waless’s brother Earl Spencer, married the mogul wearing a decadent Victorian-inspired Dolce and Gabbana gown in Italy
+The model, who is the daughter of Diana, the brother of Princess of Wales Earl Spencer, married the mogul wearing a decadent Victorian-inspired Dolce and Gabbana gown in Italy.

 It featured white lace, puffed shoulders with a full skirt and veil to the floor, and she wore her hair slicked back.